Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ### Key Results

-* **Portfolio-Wide Reporting:** Consolidated 750+ individual Excel workbooks into a centralized analytics platform, allowing ELM to analyze costs, contractors, compliance metrics, and completion status across all projects.
+* **Portfolio-Wide Analytics:** Consolidated more than 750 individual project workbooks into a centralized analytics platform, allowing project managers to analyze costs, contractors, regulatory compliance, and project status across the entire portfolio instead of reviewing one workbook at a time.

-* **Budget and Cost Analysis:** Enabled reporting that compares actual project spending against original AFE budgets across contractors and wells.
+* **Five Interactive Dashboard Views:** Built five QuickSight dashboards with charts, tables, and filters that provide visibility into contractor costs, budget performance, well activities, material movements, fluid usage, and regulatory compliance.

-* **Regulatory Data Extraction:** Used Claude Haiku on Amazon Bedrock to extract compliance-related information from unstructured field notes, including pressure test results and regulatory values.
+* **Operational Data from Engineering Notes:** Used Claude Haiku on Amazon Bedrock to convert free-text engineering notes into structured analytical fields, including pressure test outcomes, plug information, cement operations, regulatory identifiers, and other operational events that could be queried alongside structured workbook data.

-* **Interactive BI Reporting:** Delivered QuickSight dashboards powered by Athena and SPICE, allowing project managers to explore portfolio trends without manually opening individual files.
+* **Budget and Cost Reporting:** Enabled project managers to compare actual project spending against original AFE budgets across wells and contractors to support planning and cost analysis.

 <p align="center">
   <a href="https://youtu.be/aFxhm_Saku0">